Skip to main contentSkip to navigationSkip to search

 promise or other communications that may damage Systemair’s brands.

-The majority of Systemair’s products are based on tried-and-tested technology that is continuously being refined, reducing the risk of products not living up to the brand
+The majority of Systemair’s products are based on tried-and-tested technology that is continuously being refined, reducing the risk of products not living up to the brand promise.
+Employees undergo continuous training in products and related communications, and new employees receive training on Systemair as a company and our values.
+In addition, Systemair works constantly to maintain a responsible business both in-house vis-à-vis employees and externally in relation to customers and other key stakeholders, including society at large.

 Operational risks